BITSS/ACRE/structure_of_repro_excercise.md

             | inline 1    | 5     |                                   |
             | ...         | ...   | ...                               |

-  - 2.2 - Improve the current computational reproducibility of the paper AQUI VOY
+  - 2.2 - Improve the current computational reproducibility of the paper.
+Choose among the feasible and desired types of improvements described in this [section](README.md#types-of-improvement)
-       - Obtaining data/code
-       - Creating code
-       - Debugging code
-       - Overall quality improvement (folders, LP, OS)
+       - Level specific quality improvements: add data/code, debug code.
+       - Overall quality improvement: folders, literate programming, open source statistical software, version controls software, computing capsule.
-  - 2.3 - Identify all possible analytical choices
+  - 2.3 - Identify all possible analytical choices.

 3 - Test the robustness of results to alternative (sensible) specifications (at least 30%)
   - Identify sensible analytical choices
+  - Jackknife the preferred estimate
   - Sample from sensible analytical choices and re-run: report how much do results change as fraction of standard deviations.

 # Final products